DFE-Digital/apply-for-teacher-training/README.md

 ## Setting up the app in development

+1. Copy `.env.example` to `.env` and fill in the secrets
 1. Run `yarn` to install node dependencies
-2. Run `bundle install` to install the gem dependencies
+1. Run `bundle install` to install the gem dependencies
-3. Run `rails s` to launch the app on https://localhost:3000
+1. Run `rails s` to launch the app on https://localhost:3000

 ## Webpacker